zanebrzezinski/Sine/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Sine is a web application inspired by Vine built using Ruby on rails and React.js.
+Sine allows the user to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, watch, and delete loops.
+Edit loop meta-data.
-- [ ] Organize notes within Notebooks
+- [ ] Like and repost other users loops
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] Tag loops with tags
+- [ ] Search through loops by title and tags
-- [ ] Search through notes for blocks of text
+- [ ] Scroll through a feed of loops by other users
+- [ ] Follow other users
-- [ ] Apply complex styling to notes while editing
+- [ ] Comment on posts
-- [ ] Set reminders on notes
+- [ ] Set an avatar image

 ## Design Docs
 * [View Wireframes][view]